 Lullingstone Park was a deer park from the Middle Ages until World War II, when the park was used as a decoy airfield – the heavy bombing so terrified the deer that they escaped.
 Species of tree that deer would not eat have been planted through the centuries, thus ancient hornbeam pollards remain.

 Lullingstone Castle (tel 01322 862 114) is the residence of the Hart Dyke family, having remained in the Dyke family for centuries, with the original house built during the reign of Henry VII.
 Its gatehouse is one of the earliest all-brick buildings in Britain.
 In the grounds is the World Garden, containing plants from around the globe, which is open to visitors on Friday, Saturday and Sunday afternoons between April and September (and Bank Holiday Mondays).
 The House is open for guided tours on Friday, Saturday and Sunday, and for free-flow (self guided tours) on Bank Holidays and Event Days only.
 Admission (2024) is £9 (with extra £2.50 for the house tour) and between £10 and £ 18 on Events Days.

 Lullingstone Roman Villa (tel 01322 863 467) was first occupied in 80AD by a rich Roman who practised pagan worship of the local water sprite in a room here, which later became a Christian temple.
 The ruins include two mosaic floors.
 It is normally open daily in summer from 10am to 5pm, and in winter (October to the end of March) on Saturdays and Sundays only from 10 am until 4 pm (not Christmas Eve, Christmas Day, Boxing Day, New Year's Day) and for all school half term weeks.
-Admission (2017) is £7.
+Admission (2024) is £9.90.

 St Martin's Church in Eynsford is unusual in having retained the Norman ground plan with apsidal chancel.
 In about 1163, Thomas à Becket excommunicated Sir William de Eynsford III, the Lord of the Manor who controlled the patronage for this church.
 The excommunication was cancelled by Henry II and the issue became part of the quarrel which led to Becket's murder.